vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2023-0023/README.md

 ### What should I do to protect myself?

-To fully protect yourself and your organization, please install one of the patch versions listed in the VMware Security Advisory.
+The most reliable way to remove the vulnerabilities is to install one of the patch versions listed in the VMware Security Advisory.
 Follow the VMware documentation for patching procedures and considerations when using vCenter Server High Availability (not vSphere High Availability).

-There may be other mitigations available in your organization depending on your security posture, defense-in-depth strategies, and conﬁgurations of perimeter firewalls and appliance firewalls.
+There may be other mitigations available in your organization depending on your security posture, defense-in-depth strategies, and configurations of perimeter firewalls and appliance firewalls.
 All organizations must decide for themselves whether to rely on those protections.

 ### What products are affected?